openhab/openhabian/CONTRIBUTING.md

 ## Test Architecture

-Testing is based on three pilars: A) *Installation of base system*, B) *Test Cases*, and C) *Static analys using linter*.
+Testing is based on three pilars: A) *Installation of base system*, B) *Test Cases*, and C) *Static analysis using linter*.

 ### Test installation
-Test installation are done continuously using a Docker on a Travis Virtual Machine and by testing on actual hardware, eg. Raspberry Pi.
-A docker installation can be performed by three commands.
-Firstly a docker image is built where the `openhabian` code is injected (see `dockerfile` for details):
+Test installations are done continuously using Docker on a Travis Virtual Machine and by testing on actual hardware, eg. Raspberry Pi.
+A Docker installation can be performed by three commands.
+Firstly a Docker image is built where the `openhabian` code is injected (see `dockerfile` for details):

 ```
 docker build --tag openhabian/openhabian-bats .
 ```
-The openhabian scripts is using `systemd` for service management, to use `systemd` with docker it must the container must be started first to ensure `systemd` gets pid 1.
+The openHABian scripts are using `systemd` for service management, to use `systemd` with Docker the container must be started first to ensure `systemd` gets pid 1.
 This is done by executing:

 ```
 docker run --name "install-test" --privileged -d openhabian/openhabian-bats